o3de/o3de.org/content/docs/userguide/input-intro.md

 ---
-description: ' Learn how to use the game input system in &ALYlong;. '
+description: ' Learn how to use the game input system in Amazon Lumberyard. '
-title: Input in &ALYlong;
+title: Input in Amazon Lumberyard
 ---
 # Input in Amazon Lumberyard {#input-intro}